oVirt/ovirt-site/source/howto/hosted-engine.html.md

          # yum install ovirt-hosted-engine-setup
          # hosted-engine --deploy

 During the deployment you'll be asked for input on host name, storage path and other relevant information.
-The installer will configure the system and run an empty VM, so you can install an OS inside;
+The installer will configure the system and run an empty VM, so you can install an OS inside:

          [ INFO  ] Creating VM
                  ...